 Dalio also gave a rather large $10 million gift to Volcker Alliance, an outfit dedicated to rekindling the "intellectual, practical, and academic interest in the implementation of policy and serve as a catalyst for sustained government improvement."
 We pondered whether policy would emerge as another Dalio interest.

-Well, we're happy to write that the Dalio Foundation finally has a website, registered last year per our domain sleuthing skills, with a 2016 copyright and the words "Full Site Coming Soon."
+The Dalio Foundation's website still reads "Full Site Coming Soon."
 The lone page also gives a bit of a distillation of the family's giving priorities, hammering home some of the things we've observed.
 For instance, Dalio's interest in oceans:

 Ray believes that the world’s oceans are the largest, most important and least well-supported natural resource; he is excited by them.
 He believes that he can “move the needle” in helping the oceans by supporting scientists’ exploration of them and media which heighten public interest in the oceans and exploration.

 Protecting oceans, of course, is a huge interest among many top emerging philanthropists, as we've often reported.
 Education is another, and the Dalios are in this space, too, with a focus on the Northeast:

 Ray and Barbara both believe deeply that equal opportunity is essential for a healthy society.
 Barbara is focused on ensuring that Connecticut public schools, districts, and educators enable students to achieve their full potential.
 She works full-time with her team to collaborate with, learn from, and support students, parents, educators, leaders, and community organizations in building a reality where all students – regardless of income or life circumstance – have an equal opportunity to attain a great education.